univention/intercom-service/docs/architecture.rst

 .. warning::

    Back end communication is only safe, if done through HTTPS or a secure network.
-Secrets may be exchanged on application layer.
+Otherwise, attackers may eavesdrop secrets on application layer.

 .. _figure-overview-simple:

 .. figure:: /images/overview_no_oidc.png
-   :alt: Abstract overview of |ICS|
+   :alt: Abstract overview of ICS

    Interactions of |ICS| without |OIDC|